zackthomas1/Nature-Quest/README.md

 # Overview
-Nature Quest is an educational mobile game which aim delivery lessons content through interactive mini-games for UCI Ecological Preserve.
-The game is geolocation based
+Nature Quest is an educational mobile game that aims to encourage children (k-8) to explore the UCI Ecological Preserve interactively.
+It introduces engaging minigames, cute “Sprout” characters and fun rewards to make learning about nature interesting and accessible for younger users.
+The project was built using Unity game engine and developed for Android devices.

 ## Features
 - Geolocation-based exploration tied to the UCI Ecological Preserve